2017 Book Pipeline Competition

 – Additional review of other material and potential for industry circulation

 – Editorial write-up from Script Pipeline covering the material

 – Consideration for industry circulation and personal development assistance from Script Pipeline executives

-*Book Pipeline finalists and semifinalists will also receive personzlied circulation to Script Pipeline’s industry network of over 200 production companies and agencies, on a project-by-project basis, with long-term assistance for the winner and finalists.
+Finalists and semifinalists also receive personalized circulation to Script Pipeline’s industry network of over 200 producers and agencies, with long-term, ongoing assistance for the winner and finalists.